 Humanity: The #1 Tool in Your Arsenal

-While all of these technologies will certainly help you navigate your new reality in a remote work setting, please bear in mind that under current circumstances nobody’s remote work setup will be perfect.
+While these technologies will help you sell virtually, please remember that nobody’s remote work setup is perfect.
 If your colleague isn’t tech-savvy and needs help setting something up via Zoom, help them.
-If your boss’ dog is barking incessantly during your weekly team meeting, forgive her.
+Forgive your boss for the dog barking incessantly in the background of your weekly team meeting.
 If your direct report’s toddler makes her way onto his lap during a video conference with a client, say “hi!”.
-We’re all in this together, and the most important tool you can have in your arsenal during a time like this is empathy.
+We’re all in this together, and empathy is the #1 tool you can have in your arsenal.

 Looking to uplevel buyer engagement and drive more revenue from virtual selling?
 Contact us to learn more about Mediafly’s Revenue360 suite with solutions for content management, sales enablement, interactive content, value selling, customer engagement, revenue intelligence, and more.